 Why make lacto-fermented onions?

-Fermenting them whole is a great way to preserve for a year or more, or to decide what you want to do with them whenever the need arises.
+Fermenting onions whole is a great way to preserve for a year or more, or to have fermented onions ready that you can decide what to do with them whenever the need arises.
 It’s also a great way to ferment pearl onions, which are small and already bite-sized.

 For this fermented onion recipe, we will slice the onions thinly as if making sauerkraut.